Compliant Explicit Reference Governor for Contact Friendly Robotic Manipulators: Preliminaries

-It is worth noting that \eqref{lyapunov} can be interpreted as the total energy of the prestabilized system, which is comprised of the \emph{real} kinetic energy stored in the robot and the \emph{virtual} potential energy stored in the control law.
-This quantity is monotone decreasing whenever $v$ is constant.
+which satisfies $\dot V(x,v) = - \dot q^\top K_D \dot q.$ Note that \eqref{lyapunov} represents the total energy of the prestabilized system: \emph{real} kinetic energy stored in the robot and the \emph{virtual} potential energy stored in the control law, and is monotone decreasing whenever $v$ is constant.